 PGI Hosts the 2019 Platinum Advisory Council Meeting with Platinum Jewellery Industry Leaders in China

-Shenzhen (2 August, 2019) PGI hosted the 2019 Platinum Advisory Council (PAC) Meeting with leading brands, distributors and retailers of the platinum jewellery industry for in-depth discussions on PGI's China strategy, as well as topics around branding, marketing, and trends of Chinese platinum jewellery market.
+Shenzhen (2 August, 2019) PGI hosted the 2019 Platinum Advisory Council (PAC) Meeting with leading brands, distributors and retailers of the platinum jewellery industry for in-depth discussions on PGI's China strategy, as well as discussions on topics such as branding, marketing, and trends of the China's platinum jewellery market.

 The PAC is composed of a group of industry leaders, and collaborates with PGI to develop and refine the strategy for China's platinum jewellery market.
 Representatives from distributors and retailers including Beijing Caibai, Luk Fook, Laofengxiang, Chow Tai Fook, Chow Sang Sang, and 6 major manufacturers including Bofook and Ganlu Jewellery attended the meeting.
 The establishment of the PAC also provides an influential platform to support the next generation of products and technical innovation for the industry.